Wheaton College Sues over HHS Mandate Leading Evangelical InstitutionJoins The Catholic University of America to Preserve Religious Freedom

-“This mandate is not just a Catholic issue—it threatens people of all faiths,” says Kyle Duncan, General Counsel, The Becket Fund for Religious Liberty.
+“This mandate is not just a Catholic issue—it threatens people of all faiths,” says Kyle Duncan, General Counsel, Becket Law.
 “Wheaton’s historic decision to join the fight alongside a Catholic institution shows the broad consensus that the mandate endangers everyone’s religious liberty.”

 Wheaton’s religious convictions prevent it from providing its employees with access to abortion-causing drugs.
 The college’s lawsuit acts to preserve its religious liberty and the right to carry out its mission free from government coercion.